 Fortunately, it’s easy to make a comeback from hard water on bathroom fixtures and clothing.
 It won’t permanently wreck your new shirt.

-Hair, however… that’s another problem.
+Getting rid of calcium on hair, however… that’s another problem.

 In this post, you’ll find out about hard water and some ways you can prevent or counteract the damage that hard water does to hair.
 If you want to know how to avoid breakage and hard water damage, read on!